jdormit/game-of-life-quil/README.md

 ## Usage

-Run `lein compile` command and open `index.html` in your browser.
+Run `lein compile` and open `index.html` in your browser.

-For interactive development run `lein cljsbuild auto` command.
-This command will be recompiling cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing page.
+For interactive development run `lein cljsbuild auto`.
+This command will recompile cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing the page.

 The game starts in a paused state with no cells.
 Click on a cell to populate it.
 Click on a populated cell to depopulate it.
 When you have configured the game you way you want, press the play button and see what happens!
 The slider controls game speed.